Floortime: Floortime Model Approach

 Most typically developing children have mastered these stages by age 4 years.
 However, children with ASD struggle with or have missed some of these vital developmental stages.
-When these foundational abilities are strengthened through the child's lead and through meaningful play with a caregiver, children begin to climb up the developmental ladder.

 Structure of the DIR Model and the Floortime Approach

 The DIR Model and the Floortime Approach work in two general parts: Assessment and Intervention.
 Within each of these two categories, there are further steps and strategies.

 Assessment

 The initial step for assessment is [Screening].
-The creator of the DIR Model, Dr. Stanly Greenspan, developed a measuring tool, the Greenspan Social-Emotional Growth Chart (GSEGC), to aid parents, caregivers and clinicians in this beginning step of assessment.
+The creator of the DIR Model, Stanly Greenspan, developed a measuring tool, the Greenspan Social-Emotional Growth Chart (GSEGC), to aid parents, caregivers and clinicians in this beginning step of assessment.
 This tool is a basic 35-item questionnaire that evaluates a child according to the social-emotional milestones he or she has met.
 This preliminary step is a quick method to screen children for risk or diagnosis of Autism Spectrum Disorder (ASD) or Pervasive Developmental Disorder (PDD).

 Following the initial screening process is conducting a [Comprehensive Functional Developmental Evaluation].
 A child that has been screened with the GSEGC and displays significant developmental delay will then proceed to this step.
 In this process, a single clinician or clinicians of multiple disciplines (i.e. pediatrics, speech therapy, occupational therapy, psychology, etc.) must spend a significant amount of time observing a child.
 Specifically, the clinician(s) must be able to characterize how the degree to which a child is able to interact with others as it relates to developmental level.

 In the final step of Assessment an [Individual Developmental Profile] is created based on the Comprehensive Functional Developmental Evaluation performed on the child.
 This profile is made to characterize a child's socio-emotional capacities.
 Through this profile, the DIR Model is able to tailor its intervention strategies uniquely to each child.